sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 This new buffer will be a single empty single block upon creation, containing zeros.

 The `length` parameter is a 16-bit integer that specifies the maximum size of the buffer.
 This is the maximum number of bytes that can be stored in the buffer.
-If the buffer is full then no more data can be written to it, and subsequent writes will be ignored.

 After creating a buffer with this command it is possible to use the [write buffer](#command-0) command to write further blocks to the buffer, however this is _probably_ not advisable.